The ATLAS Virtual Research Assistant: Real/Galactic Scoring

 \item \textbf{``PM or Proper Motion":} This is used to separate the bad subtractions that are specifically suspected to have occurred as a result of the drift of a star compared to its position in the ATLAS wallpaper.
 This category provides samples with labels $p_{\rm real}=0$, $p_{\rm gal}=1$.

-\item \textbf{``Attic/Galactic":} The Attic in the ATLAS transient server (see \citealt{smith2020}) is used to store \textit{real} alerts that do not belong in our ``Good" list.
+\item \textbf{``Attic/Galactic":} The Attic is a list in the ATLAS transient server (see \citealt{smith2020}) used to store \textit{real} alerts that do not belong in our ``Good" list.
 This contains mostly galactic events (Cataclysmic variables, stellar flares, stellar variability) and we use this category to create training samples with labels $p_{\rm real}=1$, $p_{\rm gal}=1$.

 \item \textbf{``Good":} This list is dedicated to the extra-galactic transient alerts (SN, TDE, SLSN, FBOTs, but not AGNs) and the samples drawn from this are given labels $p_{\rm real}=1$, $p_{\rm gal}=0$.